7 Tips That Improve Your Memory, According to Science

 Stress has been proven to interfere with your memory—in fact, "stress affects cognition in a number of ways, acting rapidly via catecholamines and more slowly via glucocorticoids," says one study.
 To destress, "use mindfulness to transition more smoothly between the different areas of your life, such as from the office to home — or from work mode to family mode if you're working remotely," says Julie Potiker, certified Mindful Self-Compassion (MSC) instructor and author of Life Falls Apart, but You Don't Have To: Mindful Methods for Staying Calm in the Midst of Chaos.
 "Taking 5 – 10 minutes to get grounded and centered after work before you interact with your family, for example, can make a huge difference in how you show up for them."

 "And you can do this practice for any transition," she continues, "between running errands and returning home, between weaving through traffic and meeting a friend for dinner, between dropping the kids off at school (or setting them up for remote learning) and starting your day.
 Tapping into mindfulness for even a few minutes as you go from one thing to the next can reduce stress and increase feelings of calm and clarity — which benefits you and everyone around you!"
-And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.